M155K4R4/mwallknee/README.md

 OpenKnit by Gerard Rubio www.openknit.org

-Open max patch with Max runtime (www.cycling74.com)
+You can run the max patch with Max runtime (www.cycling74.com)